 [Regulation 59 amended in Gazette 20 Jun 1997 p.
 2843.]

-60. Manner of election to pay by instalments
+60. Instalments, manner of electing to pay by (Act s.
+6.45)

 For the purposes of section 6.45 an election to pay by instalments is made (whether a person indicates to the local government that payment will be made by instalments, or not) if, before the close of business on the due date of the first instalment under an option specified in the rate notice, the local government receives payment of the amount set forth in the rate notice as being payable for that instalment.